cferdinandi/smooth-scroll/README.md

 - The new `cancelScroll()` method lets you programatically cancel a scroll-in-progress.
 - Scrolling animation is now powered by `requestAnimationFrame()`, resulting in smoother scrolling and better performance.
 - Smooth Scroll now supports Reduced Motion (currently a Safari-only feature).
 If the visitor has indicated that they [prefer reduced motion](https://css-tricks.com/smooth-scrolling-accessibility/), Smooth Scroll will jump to the anchor link as normal instead of animating the scroll.
+- Smooth Scroll will now, by default, scroll to the bottom of the page if the target element is too close to the bottom.
+This prevents a sudden halt to these animations.
+Configurable with `clip: false` in the options object.

 ### Breaking Changes